janipalsamaki/blog-work-data-management/README.md

 We can tell our robot to process multiple work items at the same time using the concurrency support in Control Room.

 In addition to enabling concurrent processing, work items have other advantages, too.

+We can monitor the status of work flowing through the process in real-time.

 If something goes wrong when processing a single work item, that item can be marked as failed.
 The processing can then continue with the rest of the work items.